4d/docs/website/translated_docs/es/Concepts/quick-tour.md

 #### Single line comments (//)

 Insert `//` at the beginning of a line or after a statement to add a single line comment.
-Example:
+Ejemplo:

 ```4d
 //This is a comment